 I believe frugal and debt-free living is the basic foundation to sound financial success.
 In general, the whole idea can be distilled down to these 5 tenets:

 - Spend Less than You Earn

 - Buy Only What You Can Afford — This means do not get into debt to buy things.
-Also, reducing your reliance on credit card and paying off your balance in full every month is the way to go.
+Also, reducing your reliance on credit cards and paying off your balance in full every month is the way to go.

 - Cut Your Expenses — A good place to start is by setting up a budget.
 If you don’t budget, a money management tool like Mint.com or Personal Capital can make the process easier.

 - Reduce Your Debt — Except for your mortgage, you should actively try to eliminate your debt.
 A good place to start is learning about Dave Ramsey’s Debt Snowball or read our guide on How to Get Out of Debt Fast.

 2. Bear-Proof Your Investment Portfolio

 - Diversify — Spread your investment across different asset classes, sectors, countries, and diversify beyond equities.